RocketCommunicationsInc/astro-www/src/pages/stylesheet.md

 ### Do/Don't

-Many component pages have specifi do/don't images.
+Many component pages have specific do/don't images.
 These are usually side by side in a two column layout.

 :::two-col